luisb45/workouts_app/README.md

 ## Introduction:

 A React app where users can post and view workout from others.
-Indended for those who would want to share their workout as well as experiment with new workouts from other users.
+Indended for those who would want to share their workouts as well as experiment with new workouts from other users.

 ### Build Using